2kunal6/airflow_tutorial/README.md

 ## Creating a basic DAG

-- To create a dag we just need to define a dag with a task along with the imports.
+- To create a dag we just need to define a dag inside a python file along with a task.
 A sample code is provided in src/dags/basic_dag.py
-- To view and run this dag, we just need to copy this python code with the DAG definition in the Airflow server's dags folder.
+- To view and run this dag, we just need to copy this python code in the Airflow server's dags folder.
-  - ex.
-To make it available in our local Airflow installation, just copy it into the dags folder of the local installation.
+  - Ex: To make it available in our local Airflow installation, just copy it into the dags folder of the local installation.
 ```
 cp src/dags/basic_dag.py <airflow-local-installation>/dags
 ```